odan/odan.github.io/_posts/2020-10-06-slim4-filepond.md

 [FilePond](https://pqina.nl/filepond/) is a JavaScript library that brings silky smooth drag n’ drop file uploading.

-This tutorial show how you can integrate the basic feature of FilePond into your Slim application.
+This tutorial shows how to implement the most basic API endpoints of FilePond in your slim application.

 ## Installation